Intrepid Tokyo diners delight in dirt degustation

 The six-course soil extravaganza starts with an amuse bouche of soil soup, served with the merest fleck of dirt-engrained truffle, and ends with soil sorbet and a sweet dirt gratin.

-But Tanabe’s pride and joy is the “soil surprise,” a dirt-covered potato ball with a truffle centre.
+But Tanabe’s pride and joy is the “soil surprise,” a dirt-covered potato ball with a truffle center.

 Many are surprised by the unusual dining experience.